 This process requires automated data feeds to digest and aggregate the large volume of data.
 Moreover, advanced analytics help understand the underlying sentiment of the news data; categorising the threats across multiple jurisdictions and languages, also linking relevant events to the borrower’s credit quality.

 Our approach is designed to automatically gather and process granular information from various internal and external data sources across the five data clusters.
-Eagle Eye combines conventional credit data sources with high-frequency news data gathered from the web, helping to predict credit quality deterioration.
+Risk Alert combines conventional credit data sources with high-frequency news data gathered from the web, helping to predict credit quality deterioration.
 The solution identifies an objective set of risk indicators using sentiment analysis and artificial intelligence; this is presented to the user for further analysis.
 This allows the user to focus on the most significant events affecting borrower credit worthiness and is the true power of our EWS.